mosip/esignet-signup/postman-collection/README.md

 1. Registration - contains sequence of requests to register a new user in the plugged in ID registry
 2. Reset password - contains sequence of requests to reset password for an already created user.
 3. Identity(eKYC) verification - Sequence of requests to initiate identity verification process.
-Priori to this request a valid authorization code should be generated.
+Prior to this request a valid authorization code should be generated.
 Using eSignet collection/verified claims folder one can obtain the authorization code and the id-token-hint.

 In the identity verification folder once the slot-id is returned in the "slot" endpoint response.
 One should run the ws_client.py to carry out the video identity(eKYC) verification process using a WebSocket connection.
+Kindly refer `Usage of ws_client.py` section below.

 **Note:** Mock plugin does not validate the frames in the current version.

+## Prerequisite to run Identity verification flow from postman collection

+1. Onboard signup-service as a OIDC client in esignet-service:

+Execute [create-signup-oidc-keystore.sh](create-signup-oidc-keystore.sh) to generate a keypair.
+This script after successful execution creates 2 files in the project root directory:

+* oidckeystore.p12
+* public_key.jwk

+As esignet only supports confidential OIDC clients, we should generate a RSA keypair to onboard signup-service.
+RSA private key is stored in the oidckeystore.p12 file and the corresponding public key is written to public_key.jwk file.

+Copy the public key in public_key.jwk file and update the same in the `Register Signup OIDC/Create Signup OIDC client` request body.

+Run `Register Signup OIDC/Create Signup OIDC client` in postman before starting the identity verification flow.

 ## Usage of [ws_client.py](ws_client.py)